heimskr/game3/doc/Protocol.md

 	- `i32` Realm ID

-52. **Tileset Response**: gives the client a map of numeric tile IDs to string tile IDs
+52. **Tileset Response**: gives the client a map of numeric tile IDs to string tile IDs.

 	- `i32` Realm ID
 	- `map<u16, string>` Tileset data

+53. **Recipe List**: gives the client a list of the recipes the server knows.

+	- `string` Recipe type identifier
+	- `list<string>` Recipe JSONs

+	The order of the list is important because the client and server have to agree on the order of the recipes.

 # Message Format